opensearch-project/documentation-website/_tools/terraform.md

 # Terraform provider

 You can use the Terraform OpenSearch provider to provision OpenSearch resources and interact with the OpenSearch API.
-The Terraform provider supports AWS OpenSearch Service domains and OpenSearch clusters deployed on Kubernetes and other infrastructure.
+The Terraform provider supports Amazon OpenSearch Service domains and OpenSearch clusters deployed on Kubernetes and other infrastructure.
 For more information, see the [Terraform provider documentation](https://registry.terraform.io/providers/opensearch-project/opensearch/latest/docs).